nextflow-io/vscode-language-nextflow/README.md

 This extension collects limited usage data to help us understand which features are most valuable and improve your overall experience.
 Specifically:

 - Commands: When you invoke a command provided by this extension (e.g. openChat, writeTest, etc.), we record that command usage event.
-- File Opens: We track when you open a Nextflow file—but not the file name or its contents.
+- File opens: We track when you open a Nextflow file—but not the file name or its contents.
 - Environment Info: We collect the operating system type, your VS Code version, and the extension version to diagnose issues and guide future development.
 - No Chat Content: We do not capture any text you type into the chat panel.
 - No Personal Info: We do not record project names, file paths, or any personally identifiable information.